pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 We're finally in a position to do work!

-While ultimately we want to upgrade Ops Manager, to do that safely we first need to download and persist an export of the current installation.
+While ultimately we want to upgrade Tanzu Operations Manager, to do that safely we first need to download and persist an export of the current installation.

 !!! warning "Export your installation routinely"
     We _**strongly recommend**_ automatically exporting
-    the Ops Manager installation
+    the Tanzu Operations Manager installation
     and _**persisting it to your blobstore**_ on a regular basis.
-    This ensures that if you need to upgrade (or restore!) your Ops Manager for any reason,
-    you'll have the latest installation info available.
+    This ensures that if you need to upgrade (or restore!) your Tanzu Operations Manager for any reason, you'll have the latest installation info available.
     Later in this tutorial, we'll be adding a time trigger for exactly this reason.

 Let's switch out the test job
-for one that exports our existing Ops Manager's installation state.
+for one that exports our existing Tanzu Operations Manager's installation state.
 We can switch the task out by changing:

 - the `name` of the job